 So I plan ahead with travel activities.

-My son loves audiobooks, so I download as many free audiobooks as we’re allowed to at one-time form the library using their app, and I do this at home on Wifi.
+My son loves audiobooks, so I download as many free audiobooks as we’re allowed to at one time from the library using their app, and I do this at home on Wifi.
 Audiobooks can keep my kids happy for hours as long as I have back up chargers.
 My kids don’t have phones, but the audiobook app on my phone and my husband’s keep both kids happy.

 What about non-digital entertainment?